They may be irregular, flat or raised brown patches of skin with spots of different colors or firm black or gray lumps.

 Melanocytes are the pigment-producing cells in the skin that give skin its distinctive color.
 Sunlight stimulates melanocytes to produce more melanin (the pigment that darkens the skin) and increases the risk of melanoma.

-Each year in the United States, more than 75,000 people are diagnosed with melanoma and about 9,000 people die from it.
-Although melanoma accounts for less than 5% of all skin cancers diagnosed in the United States, it causes the most skin cancer deaths.
-Every hour, one person in the United States dies from melanoma.
+In 2020, about 100,350 new cases of melanoma are estimated to occur in the United States, causing an estimated 6,850 deaths.
+Although melanoma accounts for less than 5% of all skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer.
+Skin cancer is most common among people who work or play sports outside and among sunbathers.
+Fair-skinned people are particularly susceptible... read more diagnosed in the United States, it causes the most skin cancer deaths.
+Every hour, one person in the United States dies of melanoma.

-Melanoma can begin as a new, small, pigmented skin growth on normal skin, most often on sun-exposed areas, or it may develop in preexisting moles (see Moles).
-Melanoma may also occur in and inside the eyes, in the mouth, on the genitals and rectal areas, and in the nail beds.
+Melanoma usually begins on normal skin as a new, small, pigmented growth, most often on sun-exposed areas.
+About one in three melanomas develops in a preexisting mole Moles Moles are small, usually dark, skin growths that develop from pigment-producing cells in the skin (melanocytes).
+Most people have some moles, but the tendency to develop atypical moles is sometimes... read more .
+Melanoma may also occur around and inside the eyes, in the mouth, on the genitals and rectal areas, in the brain, and in the nail beds.

 Risk factors for melanoma include the following: